devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 which is the initial entangled state between $Q$ and $R$.
 Except this time, the entanglement is between $B$ and $R$.

-Isn't that cool as hell?
-The math makes sense, but how does that even work?
-Just by transmitting classical information you can build your own state that is automatically entangled with some other state you don't even know about?
-Quantum mechanics is crazy weird -- but cool!
-Teleportation succeeds in creating a perfect quantum communications channel.
+Isn't that cool?
+The math makes sense, but it’s mind-blowing how it works.
+Just by transmitting classical information, you can recreate a state that is automatically entangled with another state you don't even know about.
+Quantum mechanics is crazy weird but also incredibly fascinating!
+Teleportation succeeds in creating a perfect quantum communication channel.

-Since this protocol creates a *perfect* copy of any arbitrary state, entangled or not -- it *must* reduce to be the identity matrix.
-I won't present a proper proof of this yet (probably for a while), but if you are interested in the math look it up!
+Since this protocol creates a perfect copy of any arbitrary state, entangled or not, it *must* reduce to the identity matrix.
+I won't present a proper proof of this yet (probably for a while), but if you are interested in the math, look it up!

-Teleportation is probably gonna became the way to communicate quantum information, just like how we communicate using bits everyday.
-The future quantum web will just be a bunch of CNOT's and Hadamard Gates.
-(Probably not...but who knows!)
+Teleportation might become the way to communicate quantum information, just like how we use bits for classical communication today.
+The future quantum web might be full of CNOT and Hadamard gates.
+(Probably not exactly, but who knows!)

 Let's finally code the teleportation circuit using Qiskit!